 – Paul Jarvis, Everything I Know

-I get most of my work done in the evenings, right after my kids go to bed, or early in the morning.
-My regular routine is to wake up early on Saturday and Sunday, and get 2-3 hours of work done before anyone wakes up.
+When I had a full-time job, I got most of my work done in the evenings, right after my kids go to bed, or early in the morning.
+On weekends, I’d get up early so I could work for 2-3 hours before anyone woke up.

-I’ve also found it helpful to take my lunch hour (during the work week), head to a cafe and give myself 50 minutes to just write.
+I also found it helpful to take my lunch hour (during the work week), head to a cafe and give myself 50 minutes to write.

-During these times, I eliminate distractions (Twitter, open tabs, notifications) and I focus on achieving just one thing.
+During those times, I would eliminate distractions (Twitter, open tabs, notifications) and I focus on achieving just one thing.